The UK is currently experiencing an unprecedented energy crisis, thanks to a global surge in wholesale power and gas prices.

 - Daligas Limited – Taken over by Shell in October 2021

-- GOTO Energy Limited – Ofgem is currently appointing a new supplier for GOTO's customers
+- Bristol Energy – Ofgem is in the process of allocating a new supplier for customers

 Which energy suppliers are at risk?